 There’s a lot of debate on the forums about what makes a great intercooler; core size, cross-section, fin density, length…?
 So what’s important?
 It depends on budget and what you’re doing with your car.

-The best advice for someone shopping for an intercooler, is knowing what you’re going to use the car for 95% of the time, budget, what turbocharger you’re using and the power goals.
+The best advice for someone shopping for an intercooler, is knowing what you’re going to use the car for 95% of the time, budget, what turbocharger you’re using, and the power goals.

 Moving onto the core, a designer takes several things into consideration.
-These include capacity, available ambient airflow, size, fitment constraints, etc. Then engineering principles are applied.
+These include capacity, available ambient airflow, size, fitment constraints, etc. Then, engineering principles are applied.
 Ambient airflow is less effective the thicker the intercooler core is.
 This can be compounded by location; an indirect path (top mounted) has lower ambient airflow capacity than a more direct path (front mounted).
 Using a thicker core in a direct airflow location, like the front, will have more effective ambient airflow.
 Core turbulence and pressure drop function hand in hand.
-Turbulence are what cause the transmission of heat from charge air to the core.
-The less turbulence the less effective the core is at absorbing and transferring heat.
+Turbulence is what causes the transmission of heat from charge air to the core.
+The less turbulence, the less effective the core is at absorbing and transferring heat.
 Conversely, the higher turbulence increases pressure drop.
-It becomes a balancing act, but when done properly, a core is used that is as efficient as can be, with the lowest possible pressure drop.
-What determines these factors is core design.
-Ambient vs charge path sizes (bars and plates) and ratio to each other.
-Fin design can be coarse and simple making it inexpensive to manufacture.
+It becomes a balancing act, but when done properly, a core is used that is as efficient as it can be; with the lowest possible pressure drop.
+What determines these factors is core design; ambient vs charge path sizes (bars and plates) and ratio to each other.
+Fin design can be coarse and simple, making it inexpensive to manufacture.
 On the other side of the coin it can be much more advanced with higher fin density and advanced precise attachment to the bars that promotes ideal transfer from charge to ambient fins.
 The fin designs themselves can be offset, staggered, and/or louvered to add turbulence for better thermal transfer from air to metal, and back to air.
 A great core with good engineering behind it, will often have different fin design and features on the ambient flow path and charge flow path, taking advantage of the best characteristics for both conditions to maximize efficiency.
 The downside is that all these advantages in efficiency comes at a cost, due to the higher manufacturing costs involved.

-Continuing down the path of assuring best efficiency is maintained we are back at the ‘air flows like water’ premise, it takes the path of least resistance.
+Continuing down the path of assuring best efficiency is maintained, we are back at the ‘air flows like water’ premise; it takes the path of least resistance.
 Shrouding plays an important role here and I cringe every time I see a top mounted setup with no shroud, or a front setup with half the core behind the bumper.
 Doing this converts the heat exchange (core) into a heat sink.
 You have a chunk of metal that heat is transmitted to, but the forced active cooling from the ambient airflow has been removed.
 This example is easy to reproduce with a hose or a bucket of water.
 Pour it on and see what happens; less goes through the core.
 Want to get more Mr Wizard with it (if you know who this is, congrats you’re as old as me!) tape some yard on the top center of each side and blast it with blower (yard blower, blower port on a shop-vac, compressed air, etc.) and see what the yarn does.
 With a shroud in place, the air is forced through (yarn doesn’t move), without the air flows sideways (yarn pointing out) not through.
-On a more micro level when this happens it can create vacuum on the top outer area of the core as air goes across the open ambient area.
-This will pull with it hot engine bay are from below the core.
+On a more micro level, when this happens, it can create vacuum on the top outer area of the core as air goes across the open ambient area.
+This will pull with it hot engine bay air from below the core.
 This is bad.
 On the front setup, the same holds true and in some instances, can be worse and more difficult to manage.
 Shrouding from bumper to the front face of the core can be difficult due to limitations in available shroud mounting options.
-Worse, is putting any part of the core behind the bumper where it has no exposure to ambient airflow.
+Worse is putting any part of the core behind the bumper where it has no exposure to ambient airflow.
 Again, this puts us back to a heat sink vs active heat exchange.
-Changing from unexposed core to a thicker (same cross section) fully exposed core has a dramatic effect improving the efficiency.
+Changing from unexposed core to a thicker (same cross section) fully exposed core has a dramatic effect, vastly improving the efficiency.